About the Guide

 Author, Photographer, Artist & Educator

-For the ACE Guide to Eucalypts Melbourne, Vicky co-wrote the text with Rod Fensham and developed much of the content that gives the guide its depth — habitat context, Aboriginal knowledge, and the ecological and cultural layers that sit alongside the identification method.
-She also created all the photography: macro shots of bark, bud, fruit, and leaf that capture the distinct character of each species.
+For the ACE Guide to Eucalypts Melbourne, Vicky worked closely with Rod Fensham on the text, jointly developing and refining the content to add depth and clarity.
+She also created all the photographs of fruit, buds, bark, adult and juvenile leaves, capturing the distinct character of each species.

 Roderick Fensham